convox/convox/docs/deployment/scaling.md

 ```
 [Configured Nodejs app](https://github.com/convox-examples/nodejs-dd-autoscale)

-You can now deploy the application with `convox apps create` then `convox deploy`
+You can now deploy the application with `convox apps create -a nodejs` then `convox deploy -a nodejs`

 Once deployed you can check the replica count and deployed services:
 ```html